lawmurray/doxide/docs/index.md

 </div>

 <div style="text-align:center;padding-bottom:1em;">
-<a href="/installation" class="md-button md-button--primary">Get Started</a></p>
+<a href="/installation" class="md-button md-button--primary">Get Started</a>
+<a href="/demo" class="md-button md-button--primary">See Demo</a>
 </div>

-Doxide is a documentation generator for modern C++.
-It consumes C++ sources annotated with `/** documentation comments */` containing `@special_commands`, generates Markdown, and publishes for the web.
-Doxide is an alternative to [Doxygen](https://doxygen.nl/){target="_blank"}, but aims at a more modern look and feel, with responsive design for desktop and mobile devices—just like this website.
+Doxide is a documentation generator for C++.
+It parses C++ source files annotated with documentation `/** comments */` or `/// comments` with additional `@commands` or arbitrary Markdown formatting.
+Doxide then publishes HTML documentation using [MkDocs](https://www.mkdocs.org/){target="_blank"} and the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/){target="_blank"} theme.
+This website is an example.

+Doxide also generates [code coverage reports](coverage-reports.md) with sunburst charts and sortable tables, based on `gcov` data and source code parsing.
+These interactive reports make it easy to drill into a codebase and determine where further testing may be warranted to increase code coverage.
+The underlying approach improves the accuracy of code coverage results with C++, being aware of function templates that have not been instantiated, which are a blind spot of other tools.

 * Doxide is configured with YAML, generates Markdown, and publishes HTML for the web.
+* It aims at a modern look and feel, with responsive design for both desktop and mobile devices.
-* Doxide is written in C++ so that its primary users, C++ developers, can readily contribute.
-It uses [Tree-sitter](https://tree-sitter.github.io) to parse C++.
+* It is written in C++ so that its primary users, C++ developers, can readily contribute.
-* Doxide is open source under an Apache 2.0 license, and runs on Linux, Mac, and Windows.
+* It is open source under an Apache 2.0 license, and runs on Linux, Mac, and Windows.
+* It parses C++, with support for CUDA extensions, using [Tree-sitter](https://tree-sitter.github.io).
-* To ease migration from other documentation tools, many standard Doxygen commands are supported.
+* To help with migration from other documentation tools, many standard [Doxygen](https://doxygen.nl) commands are supported.

+Development of Doxide is active, feedback is sought, and contributions very welcome.
+See the [GitHub repository](https://github.com/lawmurray/doxide){target="_blank"} to report an issue or contribute a bug fix or feature, or contact Lawrence Murray ([:material-github:](https://github.com/lawmurray){target="_blank"} [:material-mastodon:](https://fosstodon.org/@lawmurray){target="_blank"} [:material-web:](https://indii.org){target="_blank"} [:material-email:](mailto:lawrence@indii.org){target="_blank"}).

-=== "C++"
+=== "C++ Input"

     ```cpp
     /**